umutcanaltin/fpgai_compiler/configs/examples/README.md

 - Keep example configs small and stable.
 - Prefer YAML configs for normal compilation workflows.
-- Use scripts only for paper experiments collection, development utilities, or compatibility wrappers.
+- Use scripts only for benchmark experiments collection, development utilities, or compatibility wrappers.

 ## Dataset-backed multi-epoch training